Omics concepts

 The Variant descriptor concept can be used to describe:

-The concept of Genetic Variation serves as an overarching framework encompassing various types of genetic variations.
-Under this umbrella, specific types of genetic variations such as Single Nucleotide Variation, Genomic Insertion, Genomic Deletion, and Copy Number Variation are categorized.
+The concept of Genomic Variation serves as an overarching framework encompassing various types of Genomic variations.
+Under this umbrella, specific types of Genomic variations such as Single Nucleotide Variation, Genomic Insertion, Genomic Deletion, Copy Number Variation, Gene Fusion, Genomic Duplication, Genomic Inversion, Genomic Delins, Genomic Transpositions and Genomic Translocations are categorized.

-• Genetic Variation itself should not be directly instantiated but rather serves as a parent concept, guiding the organization and understanding of specific genetic variations.
+Genomic Variation itself should not be directly instantiated but rather serves as a parent concept, guiding the organization and understanding of specific Genomic variations.

-• Proper usage entails employing the specific child concepts to describe genetic variations,
+Proper usage entails employing the specific child concepts to describe Genomic variations.

 Genomic positions and chromosomal locations

 In the current model, locations or loci are defined as precise positions within a sequence, with specific start and end numerical coordinates, or broad locations represented by chromosomal bands.
-This information is conveyed through the concepts of Genomic Position and Chromosomal Location, which are core attributes of the Genetic Variation concept.
-Each specific variant type concept inherits Genetic Position and Chromosomal Location from their common parent concept.
-The cardinality of these attributes allows a certain degree of flexibility in indicating the position of the variant:
+This information is conveyed through the concepts of Genomic Position and Chromosomal Location, which are present in all the specific variant types:

 Chromosomal Location